osxmidi/LinVst/README.md

 This has been developped and tested on an ubuntu 18.04.
 It should work on other releases.
 It has been tested with wineHQ stable release in 32 and 64 bits.

+The Deb package files are in the deb-packages folder.

 There are 3 different versions.

 A 64 bit version only, a 64 bit and 32 bit version and a 32 bit version only (for 32 bit only Linux systems/distros)